malkysch/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
-### 05-24-2021

 ### Project Title
 Replace the Project Title
-### explore US bike share data

 ### Description
-Describe what your project is about and what it does This project was completed as part of the Udacity Data Analyst Nanodegree program requirements.
+Describe what your project is about and what it does
-Using Python, explore data related to bikeshare systems for three major bikeshare systems in the United States.
-Perform data wrangling to unify the format of data from the three systems and write code to compute descriptive statistics.
-And also make use of a package that is not part of the standard Python library to help you visualize the data.

 ### Files used
 Include the files used
-chicago.csv, washington.csv, and new_york_city.csv files
 ### Credits
 It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted. all credits are for Udacity.
+Add links to any repo that inspired you or blogposts you consulted.